 Here is the link to our new St James Facebook Page!
 God bless you all and keep you safe!

-Our Chapel is open everyday from 9:00 am until 2:00 pm for personal prayer.
+The Chapel is open after morning Mass for personal prayer with the main church open for daily Mass.
 Please respect the social distancing rules put in place our government for personal protection.

 St James Facebook Page